pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 ### Initialize PubNub

-Open your workspace (from CocoaPods) and in AppDelegate:
+Add a PubNub client property and configure it with your keys and UUID.

 ```
 1@interface AppDelegate () PNEventsListener>